How to Fix CLS Issues: Cumulative Layout Shift Guide

 opacity: 1;

-Step 7: Avoid Late-Loading Content Injection Above the Fold
+}7.
+Avoid Late Content Injection Above the Fold

-Never use JavaScript to inject content above the current viewport position after the page has rendered.
-This includes:
+Never use JavaScript to insert content above the current scroll position after the page has rendered.
+The usual offenders:

-- Chat widgets that expand into the content area
+- Chat widgets that expand into the content flow rather than floating over it.

-If you must add content dynamically, add it below the fold or use fixed/sticky positioning so it overlays rather than displaces existing content.
+If content must arrive dynamically, place it below the fold or use position: fixed / sticky so it overlays existing content instead of displacing it.

 Tools to Measure and Fix CLS